An insider’s guide to Birmingham

 Faculty Coffee, hidden down the historic Piccadilly Arcade, all wood and exposed brick, offers a refuge of specialist teas and coffees, homemade pastries (it’s no exaggeration to say that the blueberry bundt changed my life) and a small on-site bakery, wafting the entire café with the scent of fresh-baked bread.

-Uncovering treasures and Pre-Raphaelite paintings at Birmingham Museum and Art Gallery
+Uncovering treasures at Birmingham Museum and Art Gallery

 Following New Street leads you up into Victoria Square, presided over by Birmingham Museum and Art Gallery (BMAG).